 Build your bonds with existing family and friends

 But not all of us have done a superb job of staying in touch through the years.
 Perhaps you met your dearest friends in college — but only see them once in a blue moon.
-Maybe your family lives a few states away, and you’ve been lackadaisical about calling and visiting.
+Maybe a family member lives a few states away, and you’ve been lackadaisical about calling and visiting.
 (Sorry, Mom!)

-The first step in building your support system?
+The first step in building a good support system?
 Start reaching out.
 These friendships already exist, and simply need a little strengthening!
 If your friends and family are located in other cities, perhaps phone calls, video chats, or (if you can afford it) visits are in order.
 With friends in the same city, consider coffee or brewery dates or a trip to the zoo.

 Yes, revitalizing these friendships requires vulnerability.
 But all support networks require opening up — and that may make you uncomfortable.
 If you’re scared to reach out, consider talking to a therapist about your concerns.
 There are many benefits of therapy to look into.

 Embrace your interests